Siddarth-M/NYCTaxi/README.md

 ### Dependencies ###
 Install dependencies

-The follwing packages were used:
+The following packages were used:

 * pandas
 * numpy
 * shapely